milkymap/pulsar-mcp/README.md

 ## The Solution

-Pulsar exposes a **single `semantic_router` tool** as the only entry point to your entire MCP ecosystem.
+OmniMCP exposes a **single `semantic_router` tool** as the only entry point to your entire MCP ecosystem.
 The LLM never sees individual tool definitions—just one unified interface.

 ```
 Traditional: 58 tools → 55K tokens in tool definitions
-Pulsar:      1 tool   → ~500 tokens (semantic_router)
+OmniMCP:      1 tool   → ~500 tokens (semantic_router)
 ```

 **How it works:**